 Cloudflare offers various network solutions that generally include a pass-through security service, managed domain name system (DNS) solutions, a public DNS resolver, a content distribution network (CDN), edge computing services, and registrar services.
 Accordingly, the vast majority of our direct supply chain spend is for the development and improvement of our network.
-As of April 2019, Cloudflare is in more than 175 data centers in more than 75 countries.
+As of December 2021, Cloudflare’s network spans 250 cities in more than 100 countries.
 The goods we procure as part of our business are manufactured across the globe.
 Cloudflare recognizes the need to inspect our supply chain for conditions that may put people at risk of involuntary labor.

 Cloudflare is aware that the most important step we can take to protect ourselves and others is to carefully select and evaluate our business partners, resellers, suppliers, and vendors.
 Third parties we do business with agree to abide by applicable laws including fair employment practices.